erickdelage/CRCDMU_public/ComputeCanada/Readme.md

 - Start by creating an account on: https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/
-- While creating your account you will need to provide the CCRI of Erick which is: iee-073-01
-Erick will then receive an email to approve your membership.
+- While creating your account you will need to provide the CCRI of your sponsor/faculty member (Erick's CCRI is: iee-073-01) your sponsor/Erick will then receive an email to approve your membership.
 - Once your account is approved (which takes a few minutes for someone to approve.
 Could depend on the time of the day) you could then first login and then apply for access to Niagara cluster (a cloud) by clicking on “Request access to legacy clusters”.